 What will the schedule be like at Orientation?

-While the 2018 schedule is not available yet, you can get an idea of what to expect from the 2017 First-Year Student Orientation Schedule.
+For an idea of the schedule, download a sample schedule from 2019 Orientation.
 Specific program details will vary from college to college.
 You will receive a printed schedule when you check-in at Orientation.

 Will I register for classes at Orientation?